 3. Stick to your Purpose

 Each of your emails should have a specific purpose.
 In order to persuade someone, you need to know what you want them to do and why.
+One way to better understand your audience is by creating a customer or buyer persona.

 If we consider your email as a rhetorical situation, we can look at the breakdown of key components: the sender (writer), the context, the message, the purpose, and the audience.
 We’ll talk more about the audience and the messaging in the next few tips.
 For now, let’s talk about defining the purpose of your email.